Orlando Martínez

 Biography

-I like to be part of the community, and that makes me participate in TPC shadow in IMC 22, and review works for venues like:
+I like to be part of the community, and that motivates me to participate as TPC for PAM 2025, TPC shadow in ACM IMC 22, and TPC in the 1st IEEE Workshop on Quality of Data in Network Telemetry.

 • Sustainable Cities and Society Complex Networks 2021